 Lawful, Ethical, and Respectful Behavior

-Millikin University is committed to being an institution characterized by lawful, ethical, and respectful treatment of its students, employees, and community.
+Millikin University is committed to being an institution characterized by lawful, ethical, and respectful treatment of its students, employees and community.
 For this reason, we have long encouraged members of the university to make any concerns known to the university.
-Whether these concerns relate to discrimination, harassment, campus safety or confidential crime reporting, legal violations, or ethical concerns – the doors of university administrators, supervisors, and Human Resources are always open.
+Indeed, whether these concerns relate to discrimination, harassment, campus safety and confidential crime reporting, legal violations or ethical concerns, the doors of university administrators, supervisors, and Human Resources are always open.

-For these occasions, the university participates in a service called the Campus Conduct Hotline.
-It is designed to enable employees to anonymously express concerns about possible violations of university educational and employment policies as articulated in the employee and student handbooks.
-The Campus Conduct Hotline system is available for your use around the clock, seven days a week toll-free at 866.943.5787.
-Because the Hotline is operated by an independent organization, any calls made through this Hotline are completely confidential and anonymous.
+Occasionally, an individual may have a concern that he or she would like to express anonymously.
+For these occasions, the university participates in a service called the Campus Conduct Hotline (CCH).
+It is designed to enable the campus community to anonymously express concerns about possible violations of university educational and employment policies as articulated in the employee and student handbooks.
+The Campus Conduct Hotline system is available for your use around the clock, seven days a week.
+Because the CCH is operated by an independent organization, any calls made through the CCH are completely confidential.

 Because of the built-in confidentiality, it is important that you try to be as specific as possible about the information you provide.
 For example, the name of the department or individual that you are calling about will be needed.

 To repeat, at no time is a caller required to identify him/herself and all information provided can be completely confidential.

 We are committed to maintaining the highest standards of behavior in our workplace.
 If you have general questions about how the Campus Conduct Hotline works, please do not hesitate to contact Human Resources directly at 217.362.6416.